EveryOneIsGross/scratchTHOUGHTS/README.md

 ![gross_sims-banner](https://github.com/EveryOneIsGross/buzzyTHOUGHTS/assets/23621140/05b179c2-3625-41cc-b222-485cfadd9609)

 ```
 self.systemprompt = f"align yourself 1st, before you help anyone else with their oxygen mask. find {oxygenmask}, do not repeat yourself think step by step.
-Proceed and show me the currentsolution in a single codeblock."
+Proceed and show me the solution in a single codeblock."
 ```
 ---
 09.08.23